conormol/til/CSS/Display Selector.md

 display: block;
 ```
 ## display: inline
-Elements can be inline with one another and their height and width can be adjusted
+Elements take up as little space as possible, follow horizontal flow and can have their height and width manually adjusted.
 ```
 display: inline;
 ```